TurkLoGeR/XPR-2020-Free/README.md

 Stay updated with my blog :
 https://blueeaglehacks.blogspot.com/2020/05/blue-eagle-multi-os-rat.html

-# Old version Bug : file manager not work on MAC and some OS (sun os)
-why ? due to difference in path seprators for the OS . bug fix : it is now configured to fetch it automatically and also can be entered manually and more (Read the "About") in the program
+Old version Bug : file manager not work on MAC and some OS (sun os) why ? due to difference in path seprators for the OS . bug fix : it is now configured to fetch it automatically and also can be entered manually and more (Read the "About") in the program

+# New Update :
+# some android clients / victims was connecting but not working , [Bug Fixed]
+# bug fixed with modern android / turn off playprotect to test your own , you also can cyrpt it and make it FUD as in some youtube tutorials

 # Fork & Support 🥰, for the source 🥰
 Tutorial Video Spy on Windows, Linux , Android: https://www.youtube.com/watch?v=771xYCRBOaQ